skinnybeans/aws-learning-projects/project-1.md

 sudo yum install jenkins
 ```

-Success!!
+#### Success!

 The Jenkins package should now finally be installed!

+We are almost there...
+There's now an EC2 instance running with Jenkins installed on it.

-### 5. Start the Jenkins service
+### 5. Starting Jenkins

-Now that the package has been installed, it't time to boot it up.
+Now that Jankins has been installed, it't time to boot it up.

+#### Starting services

 Jenkins runs as a background service.
 Services in Amazon Linux 2 can be managed using a program called `systemctl`.